kisanetgab/Light-and-Sound-Memory-Games-/README.md

 *Memory Game*

 This project implements an interactive game interface that provides a dynamic and engaging user experience.
 The game consists of a series of buttons that light up and play sounds, creating a pattern that the user must replicate.
-Below is a detailed breakdown of the key functionalities:

-Completed Functionality
-User Interface Design: The game interface includes a clear and intuitive layout with a heading, descriptive body text, and four interactive buttons that align with the demo application's design.
-Start/Stop Button: A central "Start" button initiates the game sequence and toggles between "Start" and "Stop" upon user interaction, allowing the player to begin or end the game smoothly.
-Interactive Game Buttons: Each of the game’s four buttons lights up and plays a unique sound when clicked, enhancing the interactive experience.
-Computer-Generated Sequences: The game features an automated sequence where the computer plays back a series of clues, including both sound and visual cues for each button.
-The user must observe and memorize this pattern.
+Below is a detailed breakdown of the key functionalities.
+The game features an automated sequence where the computer plays back a series of clues.
+The user must observe and memorize this pattern for the game to progress.
+The user wins the game if they successfully guess the entire sequence.
-Progressive Gameplay: After each correct guess, the game progresses to the next turn, adding an additional step to the pattern, challenging the user to remember and repeat increasingly complex sequences.
-Win/Loss Conditions: The game concludes when the user successfully guesses the entire sequence, resulting in a win.
-Conversely, the game ends with a loss if the user makes an incorrect guess at any point.

 ## Video Walkthrough